BryanWilhite/Blog/2019-06/studio-status-report.md

 - Daz has been helped tremendously by YouTube folks like [WP Guru](https://www.youtube.com/user/wphosting) and [esha](https://www.youtube.com/channel/UCuk28jyQ5x2MZl0_k2-gXJg)—which helps me tremendously.
 - the gulf between Daz and Blender is almost gone—definitely not the case in 2003.

-Most importantly, I have matured tremendously when it comes to production.
-After being beaten to death by photorealistic CGI for a decade, I am no longer fascinated by replicating reality.
-I now see that tweening and animating can inform and produce stills meant for a Manga publication.
+Most importantly, I have matured tremendously when it comes to this kind of production.
+After being beaten to death by multi-hundred-million-dollar, photorealistic CGI for a decade, I am no longer fascinated by replicating reality.
+I now see that tweening and animating can inform and produce _stills_ meant for a Manga publication.
+So stills an animation is not necessarily an either-or thing—it is a both-and thing.

 And, by the way, OneNote really, really helps here because it is the best at handing a bunch of screenshots.🤷‍